easytarget/st7789-framebuffer/README.md

 ## Methods
 After init you draw on the framebuffer as appropriate using the stock framebuffer [methods](https://docs.micropython.org/en/latest/library/framebuf.html#drawing-primitive-shapes) (and extended methods for `fb_plus`)

-You then need to call:
+To write the framebuffer contents to the display you need to call:
 ```python
 display.show()
 ```
-To write the framebuffer contents to the display.

 You can also use:
 ```python
 display.rotation(int; 0->3)
 ```
 This will dynamically change the screen rotation (orientation) using the same values as documented for `init()`.
-- If your display width and height differ you cannot rotate by 90 degrees, only by a full half turn.
+-  You cannot swap between portrait and landscape modes.
+If the display width and height differ you can only rotate by a full half turn.

 Finally there is a `display.inversion_mode(bool)` that can invert the display colors resulting in a 'negative' image; probably not very useful.

 ## Backlight PWM control
-The `backlight` pin is optional; if `None` no attempt will be made to use it and you will need to do the control in your app, etc.
+The `backlight` pin is optional; if value is `None` no attempt will be made to use it.

 Control it via the `backlight` method:
 ```python